 - Temporary disability to cover a portion of your salary if you are temporarily out of work

 - Permanent total or permanent partial disability to cover the wages you won’t be able to earn after being disabled

 - Death benefits to provide financial help to your spouse or children in the event you are killed in an accident at work

 - In some circumstances you may be entitled to recover additional damages that are not fully covered by your employer’s workers’ compensation attorney.
 Contact the work-related injury lawyers at Colombo Law to see if you are entitled to more damages than workers’ compensation provides.

 Some employers will try to deny you benefits, even when you are entitled to them.
 While there are some valid reasons your claim could be denied, you may still have grounds to appeal the decision.
 If your employer denies your workers’ compensation claim, you should visit the United States Department of Labor website to find out how to contact your local workers’ compensation office.

 Why Should I Contact a Workplace Injury Lawyer?

 If you’re lucky and your employer is cooperative, you may never need the help of a workplace injury attorney.
 That said, it’s a good idea to at least consult a work-related injury lawyer to find out if you have a case.
 That way if your claim starts well but takes a nasty turn, you will have already spoken to someone who is familiar with your case and how to handle it.

-The attorneys at Colombo Law represent workers like you.
+The work injury lawyers at Colombo Law represent workers like you.
 We know that dealing with your employer, their insurance company, and their lawyers can be very stressful.
 Once we get the information we need from you, we will do everything we can to handle your case so you can focus on healing.
-If you need help work a work-related injury or workers’ compensation claim, call us at 888-860-1414 to schedule your free consultation and get the legal representation you deserve.
+If you need help work a work-related injury or workers’ compensation claim, call us at 888-860-1414 to schedule your FREE consultation and get the legal representation you deserve.